-CBSE Class 10 Science Exam 2019: Important Very Short Answer Type Questions with Solutions
+CBSE Class 10 Science Exam 2020: Important 1 Mark Questions with Solutions

-Given below are some very important questions for ‘very short answer type questions’ category in class 10 Science exam 2019:
+Given below are some very important 1 mark questions for class 10 Science exam 2020:

 1. Explain why a ray of light passing through the centre of curvature of concave minor gets reflected along the same path.

 The light falling on the centre of curvature is reflected back along the same path because